Tue, Sept 18:

 Mark Goodacre posts Watson's revised paper incorporating recent findings on lines 6-7.

-Intro & Summary
+Intro & Summary (main paper) Addendum

 (Note: Watson's paper is now (9 Jan 13) outdated; he has not revised it since.)